 Upon request by the Reports Investigation Committee, the archbishop may extend the time for bringing a Presentment under these canons, provided he first obtains the unanimous written consent of the three senior active diocesan members of the College of Bishops by date of admission (exclusive of the archbishop, the bishop who is the subject of the Presentment, and any bishop who may recuse himself).

-The Reports Investigation Committee may appoint a Proctor to act as its legal adviser in the investigation of a Report.
+The Reports Investigation Committee may appoint a Proctor to act as its canonical adviser in the investigation of a Report.

 If the Reports Investigation Committee refers a Presentment to the Disciplinary Tribunal for a Bishop, the Committee shall appoint a Proctor to present evidence and argument in support of the Presentment on its behalf, and to appear on any appeal to the Provincial Tribunal.
-This Proctor may be the Proctor appointed under section 3.11 of this canon.
+This Proctor may be the Proctor appointed under section 3.11 of this canon and may or may not be a member of the Reports Investigation Committee.

-The Respondent may appoint a Proctor to represent him before the panel.
+The Respondent may appoint at his discretion a Proctor to represent him before the Disciplinary Tribunal for a Bishop.
 If the Respondent does not appoint a Proctor, the references to the “Respondent’s Proctor” in section 6 of this canon shall be understood to refer to the Respondent.

 Section 4 – Consent Orders

 1. At any point between the referral of a Presentment by the Reports Investigation Committee and its hearing, the Respondent may in writing confess the truth of the Presentment and submit to the discipline of the Church.
-This writing shall be sent to the archbishop, who shall immediately convey it to the chairperson of the Reports Investigation Committee and the president of the Disciplinary Tribunal for a Bishop.
+This written confession shall be sent to the archbishop, who shall immediately convey it to the chairperson of the Reports Investigation Committee and the president of the Disciplinary Tribunal for a Bishop.

 If a Respondent does not confess to the truth of all of the counts in the Presentment, this confession does not affect the continuation of the process described in this canon with respect to other counts.